Model-Risk Disclaimer

 The AI Signal Layer ingests real-time OSINT from multiple sources (NewsAPI.ai, GDELT, UCDP, ReliefWeb, HDX, ICG CrisisWatch, and international wire services; ACLED integration pending Research-tier API access) and refines it through a 5-stage pipeline: (1) Bayesian Source Credibility Scoring assigns prior weights across 5 tiers (Reuters/AP at 0.95 down to unknown at 0.35); (2) Jaccard Trigram Deduplication detects near-duplicate events within 48h windows (similarity > 0.3); (3) DeGroot Consensus Fusion applies iterative weighted averaging to event signals, converging via iterative weighted averaging (DeGroot, 1974) (convergence holds under standard row-stochastic conditions per DeGroot, 1974); (4) EMA Temporal Smoothing (beta=0.3) reduces single-event volatility; (5) Confidence-Weighted Clamping prevents low-confidence signals from producing extreme adjustments.
 The pipeline produces lower-variance signals under the assumption of signal independence (actual reduction depends on inter-signal covariance).
 GRS-Live = Σ(w_i × (SI_i + Signal_i)).
 As of v2.1, GDELT V2Tone media sentiment is blended into the CEI sub-index at 10% weight (CEI_blended = 0.90 × CEI_OSINT + 0.10 × sentiment_risk), where negative media tone translates to positive risk.
 The Sentiment Anomaly Detection system monitors each country's tone for z-score anomalies (z < -2.0 vs 30-day baseline) and triggers automated alerts for potential crisis escalation, with all anomalies logged in the Historical Anomaly Log for admin review.
 Sentiment Impact Badges on the GRS-Live Alert Widget provide at-a-glance visibility into each top-mover country's sentiment-driven CEI contribution.

-Five Sub-Indices
+Seven Sub-Indices

 Internal Stability Index